montopolis/desdinova/README.md

 - test site using `npm run preview`
 - if all works, commit and push!
 - I'll do my best to keep Desdinova up to date with upstream updates

+## How to port Desdinova updates to your site

+- this is tricky 😬
+- if your site is working and building properly, don't worry about it 😅

+### Update approaches:

+1. (easy) if you have limited your updates to only the `/src/pages` folder you can copy everything else over, re-run `npm install` and validate
+1. (tricky) apply individual updates from Desdinova repo into yours as needed
+1. (reboot option) pull down a new copy of Desdinova and refactor your old site into it (this is probably what I will be doing once a year for my sites)
+1. more than likely I'll just Update Astro (using method included in README), Tailwind and Flowbite, and third party packages as needed

 ## Images